streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 1. Focus inside the note where you want to insert a block.
 2. Click on the ![Toolbar plus](/toolbar-plus.png) button on the toolbar.
-3. Select the block you want to insert, for example a task list.
+3. Select the block you want to insert; for example a task list.

 ![Toolbar](/toolbar-blocks.png)

 ## Customzing editor toolbar

+> info
+>
+> Toolbar configuration is automatically synced across all your devices.

 One of the great features of the editor is the ability to customize the editor toolbar to fit your own needs.
 There's usually many tools in an editor toolbar and being able to hide the tools you never use and just keep what you use more frequently on top helps focus on your note taking.